-Amid the Rains and Darkness at Mount Marami
+Amid The Rains And Darkness At Mount Marami

-“There is a rhythm in life, a certain beauty which operates by a variation of lights and shadows, happiness alternating with sorrow, content with discontent, distilling in this process of contrast a sense of satisfaction, of richness that can be captured and pinned down only by those who possess the gift of awarenessLouis Bromfield.
+At the Summit“There is a rhythm in life, a certain beauty which operates by a variation of lights and shadows, happiness alternating with sorrow, content with discontent, distilling in this process of contrast a sense of satisfaction, of richness that can be captured and pinned down only by those who possess the gift of awarenessLouis Bromfield.

 Our climb to Mount Marami (08 May 2011) was the pathway for a clearer understanding of how true the quote above is.
 Amid the rains and darkness on our way up the summit and down to the giant’s foot, higher awareness on things is what I saw in each tussle.
 That’s when: